PostHog/meta/requests-for-comments/2023-01-30-cohort local evaluation in flags.md

 3. In the SDKs, we implement AND-OR filtering on the property group type.
 This is relatively simple, because we're only dealing with person properties, and we already have the code in place for matching a single property.

+All of this is possible because we've constrained cohorts to be based on person properties only.
+When this constraint changes, we might have to revisit this, but for now, I don't see this constraint changing, so doing this is easy.
+Furthermore, even if it does change, all it means is that the _new_ behavioural cohorts would have issues, but the person property cohorts just work.

 ## Sprints